Chrysanthemum bonsai on a slab is a unique project. This page is all about how -to create one in full detail!

 John Capobianco has been growing Bonsai for over 20 years.
 He is a professional horticulturalist working in the greater New York City area.

-John has been the bonsai instructor at the NY Botanic Garden for the past 10 years, past president of the Bonsai Society of Greater New York, and is immediate past president of the Long Island Chrysanthemum Society and 1st Vice President of the National Chrysanthemum Society, Inc. USA
+John has been the bonsai instructor at the NY Botanic Garden, past president of the Bonsai Society of Greater New York, and past president of the Long Island Chrysanthemum Society and member of the National Chrysanthemum Society, Inc. USA

 If you missed the Chrysanthemum article by Dale Cochoy, it’s another article about Chrysanthemum as bonsai.